flobb/FlobFoundationBundle/README.md

 );
 ```

 In the `buttons` array, you define the buttons that need to be rendered.
-All the button should be of FormType `ButtonType`.
+All the buttons should be of FormType `ButtonType`.
+For the `ButtonType`, you cannot specify behavior in [Symfony](http://symfony.com/doc/current/reference/forms/types/button.html).
+You can change the type to `reset` , to render a button with `type="reset"`, (a `ResetType`) but cannot add links.

+However, you have various options:
+* add an `onClick` tag to the `attr` array
+* add a class `link`, a tag `data-url` to the `attr` array and let JavaScript handle it

 ## Changelog